hannesdatta/course-odcm/content/docs/tutorials/workflow/researchfit.md

 ### Effective sample size

-*Sampling from web sites and APIs can be tricky: limits to server load ("retrieval limits") or snowballing effects (e.g., seed of 100 users, sample 100 of their peers (100 x 100), and obtain all of their peers' consumption patterns for 50 weeks already yields 100 + 100 x 100 + 100 x 100 x 50 requests = !)*
+*Sampling from web sites and APIs can be tricky: limits to server load ("retrieval limits") or snowballing effects (e.g., seed of 100 users, sample 100 of their peers (100 x 100), and obtain all of their peers' consumption patterns for 50 weeks already yields 100 + 100 x 100 + 100 x 100 x 50 requests = 510,100 requests)*

 Important to consider is the minimum sample size to satisfy statistical power requirements (e.g., to maximize your chance of detecting a statistically significant effect when it is actually present) or conform with conventions in your field of research (e.g., if everybody else has sampled 1,000 users, a study with merely 10 users will probably be a hard sell to reviewers).